michealgabriel/privvy-mobile/README.md

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
+Please see our [CONTRIBUTING.md](CONTRIBUTING.md) for more details.

 ### Setting Up Development Environment